YQ0628/YQ0628/README.md

 ### Hi there 👋
 This is 乔予Yu Qiao
-I know it may be hard for you to pronounce my name -- I heard so many English speakers pronounce "Yu" as "You" but it is not!
+I know it may be hard for you to pronounce my name -- I heard so many English speakers pronounce "Yu" as "You" but it is not correct!
 So here are some little tips: you tongue needs to stay tense like it is when you make the "Yi" sound (or the English "ee" sound), but you lips must be rounded in the end!

 I was born and grow up in Guangzhou (historically known as Canton), China.
 As a Cantonese, I'm always proud of Cantonese cuisines such as dim sum!
 Let's be friends and I'll show you the best dim sum places in NYC!:wink: